How to Take Better Sunrise and Sunset Photos: 6 Simple Tips

 “If you have to hand-hold, good form is critical,” he adds.
 “Brace the elbow of your camera-holding arm on your lower rib cage, and stand with your feet shoulder-width apart.
-This will stabilize your body and help minimize camera movement while shooting.”
+This will stabilise your body and help minimise camera movement while shooting.”

 4. Create a sense of depth